avantgardnerio/slam-client/README.md

 Okay, but why not just mapping?
 -------------------------------
 Mostly because I have a (relatively) cheap Lego robot.
 It isn't very accurate in it's sensing or actuation.
-It cannot possible know it's location to a reasonable degree, so SLAM makes the most sense here.
+It cannot possibly know it's location to a reasonable degree, so SLAM makes the most sense here.
 I am highly interested in [this](http://diydrones.com/profiles/blogs/705844:BlogPost:29412) however, and I may try it in the future.

 What's the design philosophy behind this?